-We're so excited about the addition of Living Learning Communities for Fall 2013!
 Living Learning Communities are organized around a shared academic major, a shared interest, or shared classification.
 No matter which Living Learning Community you select, you'll be surrounded by other students who share your interests!

 Take you pick and get the additional advantage of living in a Living Learning Community.

-FOUR choices for academic Living Learning Communities:
+FIVE choices for academic Living Learning Communities:

 Business Learning Community (Rider Hall):